DETAILS

 To get there:

-- By car - From Borommaratchachonnani Road (Pinklao-Nakhon Chaisi), turn left onto Highway No. 3316, the market will be on the right-hand side.
+- By car - From Borommaratchachonnani Road (Pinklao-nakhon Chaisi), turn left onto Highway No. 3316, the market will be on the right-hand side.
 From Phetchakasem Road, turn right onto Highway No. 33166 past Wat Rai Khing.

 4. Tha Na Old Market (ตลาดเก่าท่านา)